ahmudmuhamad/MisrLeX/README.md

 # MisrLeX

-MisrLeX is an open-source Retrieval-Augmented Generation (RAG) application designed to make Egyptian legal texts more accessible and understandable.
+MisrLeX is Retrieval-Augmented Generation (RAG) application designed to make Egyptian legal texts more accessible and understandable.
 By integrating advanced language models with a custom document retrieval system, MisrLeX delivers accurate, context-aware answers to legal queries grounded in Egyptian law.

 ---